aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-spec.md

 the existing nodes associated with the configuration.

 ### workerNodeGroupConfigurations.kubernetesVersion
 The Kubernetes version you want to use for this worker node group.
-Supported values: 1.27, 1.26, 1.25, 1.24, 1.23
+[Supported values]({{< relref "../../concepts/support-versions/#kubernetes-support" >}}): `1.27`, `1.26`, `1.25`, `1.24`, `1.23`

+Must be less than or equal the cluster `kubernetesVersion`.
+There can only be a skew of two minor versions between the control plane and each worker node.
+Removing `workerNodeGroupConfiguration.kubernetesVersion` will trigger an upgrade to that node group to upgrade to the root level kubernetesVersion.

 ### externalEtcdConfiguration.count
 Number of etcd members

 ### externalEtcdConfiguration.machineGroupRef
 Refers to the Kubernetes object with vsphere specific configuration for your etcd members.
-See `VSphereMachineConfig Fields` below.
+See [VSphereMachineConfig Fields](#vspheremachineconfig-fields) below.

 ### datacenterRef
 Refers to the Kubernetes object with vsphere environment specific configuration.
-See `VSphereDatacenterConfig Fields` below.
+See [VSphereDatacenterConfig Fields](#vspheredatacenterconfig-fields) below.

 ### kubernetesVersion (required)
 The Kubernetes version you want to use for your cluster.
-Supported values: `1.27`, `1.26`, `1.25`, `1.24`, `1.23`
+[Supported values]({{< relref "../../concepts/support-versions/#kubernetes-support" >}}): `1.27`, `1.26`, `1.25`, `1.24`, `1.23`

 ## VSphereDatacenterConfig Fields